Skip to the final section for a quick, spoiler-free rating.

 Another instance that comes to mind is Zhou Zishu’s ten minute long deep dive into his past in episode 24.
 On top of this scene having similar issues to the previous example, it also suffers from the fact that, by this point, the main conflict of the Glazed Armors feels so disconnected from Zhou Zishu’s previous life as an assassin, you’re left wondering what the point of the reveal is plot-wise.
 His shame and regrets about how he came to serve the Prince of Jin are simply told to us as something important and we’re just expected to remember them as such.
 While the information eventually does become important, this setup feels incredibly blunt and clumsy in hindsight.

-Word of Honor keeps doing this with minor reveals as well.
+Word of Honor does this with minor reveals as well.
 For instance, by the time we find out Tao Hong and Lv Liu’s motive for bringing down the Five Lakes Alliance, they’ve already been stirring up shit for over twenty confusing episodes.
 The drama had that long to drop a hint or two that they lost their son and blame the Five Lakes Alliance for his death.
 Instead, that information is saved so Gao Xiaolian could have a bout of sympathy at the very last minute and beg Shen Shen to spare their lives?
 I’m sorry, but given their grievances aren’t even secrets, this just doesn’t seem like the most impactful way their storyline could’ve played out.

 (I’m not even going to get into how the Beggar Sect’s Huang He just dies off screen during that whole exchange.)